 - Read the safety precautions carefully. - Check the delivery for transportation damage.
-If damage is found, notify the supplier as soon as possible. - Do not use the operator panel in an environment with high explosive hazards. - The supplier is not responsible for modified, altered or reconstructed equipment. - Use only parts and accessories manufactured according to specifications of the supplier. - Read the installation and operating instructions carefully before installing, using or repairing the operator panel. - Never allow fluids, metal filings or wiring debris to enter any openings in the operator panel.
+If damage is found, notify the supplier as soon as possible. - The supplier is not responsible for modified, altered or reconstructed equipment. - Use only parts and accessories manufactured according to specifications of the supplier. - Read the installation and operating instructions carefully before installing, using or repairing the operator panel. - Never allow fluids, metal filings or wiring debris to enter any openings in the operator panel.
 This may cause fire or electrical shock. - Only qualified personnel may operate the operator panel. - Storing the operator panel where the temperature is lower/higher than recommended in this manual can cause the LCD display liquid to congeal/become isotopic. - The LCD display liquid contains a powerful irritant.
 In case of skin contact, wash immediately with plenty of water.
 In case of eye contact, hold the eye open, flush with plenty of water and get medical attention. - The figures in this manual serves an illustrative purpose.
 Because of the many variables associated with any particular installation, the supplier cannot assume responsibility for actual use based on the figures. - The supplier neither guarantees that the operator panel is suitable for your particular application, nor assumes responsibility for your product design, installation or operation. - It is recommended to turn on and shut down the operator panel at least once before installing any components/cards or before connecting the operator panel to external devices, like for example serial devices.